• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

-To read more about your options when it comes to income-driven repayment plans, check out these posts:
+IDR plans are designed to help you make more affordable payments on your student loans.
+To read more about your options when it comes to income-driven repayment plans, check out this guide:

 • Choosing The Best Student Loan Repayment Plan

 As the name suggests, an income-driven plan requires that you prove that you are eligible for these types of plans by presenting proof of your income.
+As the years go by, it is likely that your income level will change; whether it is for the better or worse.

+In these instances, you will have to re-certify your income with the government so that the payments can be adjusted to the current amount of money that you make.
 Also, if you have signed up for an IDR plan in the past, it is required that you come back and re-certify your income and information about your family size each year.

 In this post, we will go over how you can go about re-certifying your income for IDR plans.

-How to Re-Certify Your Income for Income-Driven Repayment
+How To Re-Certify Your Income For Income-Driven Repayment

 What Do You Need?